Bringing Research to Life

 QUILS language screener for young children

-Researchers in linguistics and speech pathology have developed a computerized language screener to help early childhood educators and specialists identify areas where young children are experiencing difficulties mastering language acquisition skills.Read more
+Researchers in education, psychology and speech pathology have collaborated to develop a computerized language screener to help early childhood educators and specialists identify areas where young children are experiencing difficulties mastering language.Read more

 Writing instruction intervention for community colleges